nitrite/nitrite-doc/flutter-sdk/database.md

 ### Registering an EntityConverter

-Nitrite database uses a mapper to map a dart object to a document and vice versa.
+Nitrite database uses a mapper to map a Dart object to a document and vice versa.
 By default, Nitrite uses `SimpleNitriteMapper` as its mapper.
-This mapper uses `EntityConverter`s to map a dart object to a document and vice versa.
+This mapper uses `EntityConverter`s to map a Dart object to a document and vice versa.
 To register an `EntityConverter`, you need to call `registerEntityConverter()` method on `NitriteBuilder` instance.
 This method returns the same `NitriteBuilder` instance.

 ```dart
 var db = await Nitrite.builder()